NodeJS Express Login Authentication with JWT and MySQL

 "synchronize": true

-.
+}As you can see, we specify the database type as mysql.
 Also, we provide information about the database host details and also, the credentials for connection.

-property in the configuration JSON specifies the location of the entity definition files for our application.
+The entities property in the configuration JSON specifies the location of the entity definition files for our application.

 4 - Creating the User Entity